KetchuppOfficial/Labs_In_General_Physics/Laba_Helper/README.md

 11) **Y_Title**
 ```
-    Next structural unit: a string representing the title of the ordinate axis.
+    Next structural unit: a string representing the title of the ordinate axis (see Graph Example, 4).
 ```

 12) **Error_Colour**